Boss Fight Entertainment: History

 Boss Fight Entertainment was founded by David Rippy, Scott Winsett, and Bill Jackson following the closure of Zynga's Dallas studio in June 2013.

 In September 2014, Boss Fight announced that they were working on a game called Dungeon Boss.
 Big Fish Games was announced as Dungeon Boss's publisher in March 2014.

 In May 2015, former Amazon Game Studios director Dave Luehmann joined Boss Fight Entertainment as VP of Production.
 Boss Fight opened an office in Austin, Texas in July 2015.

 In March 2022, the studio was acquired by Netflix as part of Netflix's venture into video game offerings.

 Closure

 In late 2025, Netflix dissolved Boss Fight Entertainment.
 The studio's closure, which involved staff layoffs, followed the release and commercial success of its flagship title, the mobile game Squid Game: Unleashed, a product that had reached the number one position on mobile app charts in over 100 countries.
 The dissolution of Boss Fight Entertainment, which had been acquired in 2022, was interpreted by industry commentators as indicative of a strategic consolidation within the Netflix Games division.
 This action, following the closure of the company's internal AAA studio (Team Blue), suggested a corporate pivot toward emphasizing third-party partnerships, licensed intellectual property, and TV-integrated party games over costly in-house development.
 Despite the closure of the studio, its previously released titles are slated to remain available on the Netflix platform for subscribers.

+Following the closure of the studio, several core members from Boss Fight went on to form the independent developer Sunwise Games.
+In March 2026, the founders of Boss Fight Entertainment announced that they had established a new independent studio under the Bossfight name.